Supporting Undergraduate Engineering and Science Education

 E3S REU: Summer Research Internship

-The E3S Research Experiences for Undergraduates (E3S REU) program provides residential research internships in the laboratories of E3S faculty.
-Participants of this competitive merit-based program undertake cutting edge electrical engineering, material science, physics and chemistry research projects.
-They also have access to enrichment activities including seminars, field trips, as well as advising on graduate school programs, the application process for fellowships, and a subsidized GRE prep course.
-The Fall after the completion of the E3S summer internship, participants are expected to continue their Bachelor of Science or Engineering studies and eventually apply for graduate school.
+The E3S REU provided residential research internships in the laboratories of E3S faculty.
+Participants of this competitive merit-based program undertook cutting edge electrical engineering, material science, physics and chemistry research projects.
+They also had access to enrichment activities including seminars, field trips, as well as advising on graduate school programs, the application process for fellowships, and a subsidized GRE prep course.
+The Fall after the completion of the E3S summer internship, participants continued their Bachelor of Science or Engineering studies and eventually applied for graduate school.
+The E3S Research Experiences for Undergraduates (E3S REU) program is no longer accepting applications.
 Learn about past E3S REU projects >

-In summer 2016, E3S faculty at UC Berkeley, MIT, Stanford, FIU and UTEP are hosting upper-division undergraduates to participate in the Center’s research.
-The program’s main focus is to provide research experiences at the Center for undergraduates from academic institutions that are not member of the Center.
-However, the program will consider a small number of undergraduates from member institutions who are interested in the research of E3S faculty who are not part of their home institution.
-Learn more about the 2016 Program and the about the affiliated UCB-HBCU Research Internship Program.
+E3S faculty at UC Berkeley, MIT, Stanford, FIU and UTEP hosted upper-division undergraduates to participate in the Center’s research.
+The program’s main focus was to provide research experiences at the Center for undergraduates from Historically Black Colleges and Universities (HBCUs).
+The HBCU-REU program is no longer accepting applications.
+Learn more about the HBCU-REU Program >

 i-ETERN: International Research Program for Undergraduates

-The International E3S Internship Program is a follow-on program for past participants of the following research programs for undergraduates: E3S REU, UCB-HBCU, TTE-REU, and ETERN.
-Enabled by a partnership with the GIANT International Internship Programme, the i-ETERN Program supports past participants who continue to be undergraduates by offering a second research opportunity of 9-weeks in Grenoble, France.
+The International E3S Internship Program was a follow-on program for past participants of the following research programs for undergraduates: E3S REU, UCB-HBCU, TTE-REU, and ETERN.
+Enabled by a partnership with the GIANT International Internship Programme, the i-ETERN Program supported past participants who continued to be undergraduates by offering a second research opportunity of 9-weeks in Grenoble, France.

-Formalized and expanded in 2016, this summer research program is focused on undergraduates, who are women and/or of racial origins that are under-represented in the field of Electrical Engineering.
-This follow-on program reflects the Center’s approach of continuous engagement in order to develop undergraduates for graduate studies in ultra-low energy nanoelectronics, nanomechanics, nanophotonics and nanomagnetics.
+Formalized and expanded in 2016, this summer research program was focused on undergraduates, who are women and/or of racial origins that are under-represented in the field of Electrical Engineering.
+This follow-on program reflected the Center’s approach of continuous engagement in order to develop undergraduates for graduate studies in ultra-low energy nanoelectronics, nanomechanics, nanophotonics and nanomagnetics.